 Marks & Spencer

 They may not be anything fancy, but Marks & Spencer’s underwear will always be the British way.
-The quality is on point, the prices are realistic and there are more styles on offer than you could shake a stick at.
-Not exactly glam, but not exactly a bad choice by any stretch of the imagination.
+The quality is on point, the prices are realistic and there are styles for every body shape and taste.
+If you’re looking for value for money, you won’t go wrong with its Supima cotton or Cool & Fresh ranges.
 Hey, if they’re good enough for male model David Gandy…